osamaalmughanni/Kumiko/Kumiko/docs.md

 %USERPROFILE%\Kumiko
 ```

+*You can also navigate to the root folder by clicking on the Kumiko logo in the sidebar.*

 Dynamo scripts must be grouped within folders, with the folder name providing a description of the script's purpose.
 Here's an illustrative example of how you can organize your Dynamo scripts within the root directory.

 ```